 While eating more vegetables and sticking to a budget are great goals, those aren’t the things most of us actually need in our lives.
 We need healthy relationships with other people.
 We need to feel safe connection with our spouse, our children, our friends.
 We need to manage our emotions well when our co-workers are annoying us, or that person cuts us off in traffic.
 We need to stop distracting ourselves with activities and invest time in things, in people, that really matter.

 If you want help making changes in your life to improve your relationships, Lime Tree Counseling can help.
 As a professional counselor, I work with my clients to identify goals to help them improve their relationships.
 I help my trauma clients recognize the lies stuck in their heads that are keeping them from allowing other people to truly know them.
-I help my couples learn to speak each other’s language, heal past hurts in the relationship, and experience a deeper connection.
+I provide couples counseling to help clients learn to speak each other’s language, heal past hurts in the relationship, and experience a deeper connection.
 Please contact me today to set up an initial appointment or to ask any questions.